13 Women Get Real About How Much They’re Drinking in Lockdown

 Advertisement

-There are plenty of reasons why we may be imbibing more — boredom, anxiety, loneliness, difficulty separating work from home, from, uh, cocktail hour, and weekends from weekdays.
+There are plenty of reasons why some of us may be drinking more — boredom, anxiety, loneliness, difficulty separating work from home, from, uh, cocktail hour, and weekends from weekdays.
 Or just because.
 As one reader put it, “if I’m being honest, I’m not really sure why I’m drinking.”

-Here’s what 13 Canadian women had to say about their current drinking habits.
-(It goes without saying that if you think you are overindulging and you are concerned about it, please seek support.)
+Here’s what 13 women had to say about their current alcohol use habits.
+(And please: If you think you are overindulging and you are concerned about it, please seek support.)

 “I try to stick to two glasses of wine a night at dinner-ish time.
 And sometimes a bourbon or cognac later.
 I’ve been drinking a little bit more on more stressful days.
 With two kids at home and trying to manage them, work, their school, their meetings, make food, exercise, and try to do laundry and chores as a single mom, it’s a bit daunting.
 Sometimes a bottle of wine gets finished over the course of a night, but not most days — and NEVER before 5 p.m.
 That’s my threshold!
 (Unless it’s the weekend, then maybe a beer in the afternoon.)
 I’m never “drunk” around my kids and am not worried about over-consumption.
 (Although a general practitioner would likely call the above consumption alcoholic!?!?) — Meghan